 a.
 But they held their peace and answered him not a word: They didn’t try to argue with Rabshakeh.
 Often, it is useless – if not dangerous – to try and match wits with this demonic logic.
 How much better to keep silent and trust God, instead of trying to win an argument.

 i.
 “Silence is our best reply to the allegations and taunts of our foes.
 Be still, O persecuted soul!
 Hand over thy cause to God.
 It is useless to argue, even in many cases to give explanations.
 Be still, and commit thy cause to God.”
 (Meyer)

 c.
 Came to Hezekiah with their clothes torn: Though they were silent, they were still deeply affected by this attack.
-It didn’t just roll of their back as if it were nothing.
-They have the same experience Paul described in 2 Corinthians 4:8-9: 2 We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed.
-Thing were hard, but the battle was not lost yet!
+It didn’t just roll off their backs as if it were nothing.
+They have the same experience Paul described in 2 Corinthians 4:8-9: We are hard pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed.
+Things were hard, but the battle was not lost yet.

 (c) 2021 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org